leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 **Field service management (FSM) software** is a digital solution that automates the process of operating service teams in the field.
 It provides managers with relevant data to plan, organize, track, and optimize technicians’ activities to maximize their effectiveness and productivity.

 The software can either be Cloud-Based or On-Premise.
 Cloud-Based software is the most common choice among companies in today's fast-paced environment, due to the ability to pay monthly (Software as a Service) vs. paying upfront all the costs involved with a perpetual license.
-Cloud-Based software is also always up to date ensuring that your business is never behind the curve.
+Cloud-based field service software is also always up to date ensuring that your business is never behind the curve.

 With FSM software in place, service managers have complete oversight of all operations from one central location.
 They can then act on information coming directly from the field, and adjust operations when necessary and in real-time.